open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 }
 ```

-Now we need to build our policy to be sent to the Enterprise OPA instance for LIA.
+Now we need to build our policy to be sent to the EOPA instance for LIA.
 The LIA command will send a policy bundle to the server for comparison:
 We can create one like this: